 BF Skinner and the Theory of Verbal Behavior

-The theory of Verbal Behavior was initially put forth by BF Skinner in the 1950s.
-In his research, Skinner suggested that language is a learned behavior that responds to outside Reinforcement and that the most effective way to promote communication development is to address language through the analysis of these interactions.
+The theory of verbal behavior was initially put forth by BF Skinner in the 1950s.
+In his research, Skinner suggested that language is a learned behavior that responds to outside reinforcement and that the most effective way to promote communication development is to address language through the analysis of these interactions.

 Skinner indicated that language instruction should be grounded in the principles and strategies of Applied Behavioral Analysis (ABA).
 A child’s language and communication skills can be modified using the laws of behavioral change, and language growth is affected and mediated by the types of responses the child receives.

 Verbal Behavior analysis requires recognition and understanding of language units and their specific purposes for the speaker.
 These language units are referred to as verbal operants, (of which there are 6).
-Brief definitions and examples of the core and secondary terminology of Verbal Behavior appear below:
+Brief definitions and examples of the core and secondary terminology of verbal behavior appear below:

-Core VB Terms
+Core Verbal Behavior Terms

 1. Mand: Asking for reinforcers